Content Marketing Guide for Local Business

 Longer articles are typically well-researched with plenty of data to back them up.
 They serve as credible sources to journalists and bloggers that link back to the article as a source.
 Learn more >Here

-The following, from SerpIQ has been often quoted by industry experts to highlight the importance of blog article length…
+The following, from SerpIQ, has been often quoted by industry experts to highlight the importance of blog article length…

 top search engine ranking chart by content length